nanego/redmine_hide_sidebar/README.md

 Hide Sidebar
 ====================

-Adds simple hide button for sidebar of Redmine
+Adds a tiny hide button for sidebar of Redmine

 Features
 ====================

  * Using cookie to remember status of the sidebar (hidden or not)

-Instalation
+Installation
 ====================
 Change to redmine/plugins folder and run:
 ```bash